Zillion (TV series): Equipment

-Adaptations

-Two video games for the Sega Master System have been spawned with the story loosely based on the series, Zillion and Zillion II.
-An original video animation (OVA) movie titled Zillion: Burning Night has also been released after the success of the TV series.
+Media

+Anime

 Despite the cult success of the video games, the Zillion anime received only a very brief release in the early 1990s in the United States.
 The first five episodes of the TV series, as well as the Burning Night OVA were dubbed and released on VHS by Streamline Pictures.
+The anime was featured in the music video for Michael and Janet Jackson's collaboration "Scream".
+Samples from the English dub of the anime were also featured in Del the Funky Homosapien's single "Cyberpunks".

 In October 2018, Funimation has released the complete series and the OVA on a Blu-ray/DVD set with Japanese audio and English subtitles.

-In 1993, Eternity Comics published a comic book adaptation, written by Tom Mason, drawn by Harrison Fong, and lettered by Tim Eldred.